 A Quick-Look at Ernest Shackleton's Endurance expedition - An illustrated account from the ship being stuck, sinking and then escape and rescue.
+35 slides.

 Shackleton Endurance Expedition

 An illustrated overview -